 Siberian Huskies are usually one of the more energetic breeds, running around and playing all day.
-So It’s natural to feel a little concerned when your husky is actually laying around all day.
+So It’s natural to feel a little concerned when your husky is actually lying around all day.
+This article will run through exactly why your husky might be lazy and what to do about it.

 What’s considered a lazy husky?